 3 Birds You've Always Wanted to See in the Wild (and Can in Colorado)

 Our national bird is a rare resident of Colorado, but a common visitor in winter when it migrates through the state.
 Barr Lake State Park near Denver, the South Platte River Valley, and Shadow Mountain Reservoir near Granby are all reliable places to see this majestic bird, but the stretch of the Dolores River from Cortez up to Rico in southwest Colorado may hold your best odds.
+Additionally, Volunteer Master Naturalists host eagle watches at Fossil Creek Reservoir Natural Area in Fort Collins, near where bald eagles from the north spend nights in communal roosts during the winter months.

 This beloved gobbler — which almost became the national bird — also calls Colorado home.
 Look for them in gambel oak forests near the Spanish Peaks, Sangre de Cristo Mountains and the foothills outside Pagosa Springs.
 They can also be found on the plains near Julesburg and Fort Morgan.